Ringway 3 (Hanoi): Thanh Trì Bridge

 The Thanh Trì bridge is major bridge spanning Red River, connecting the eastern districts of Long Biên and Gia Lâm, and the western districts of Hoàng Mai.
 It carries both Ringway 3, Bắc Ninh Expressway (part of north–south expressway) and National Highway 1A.

 The bridge has eight lanes: four for each direction, with three left lanes reserved for motorized traffic.
 Since motorbikes are not allowed on expressway, the outer right lane is reserved for motorbikes only.
 While designed for a maximum speed of 100 km/h, the speed limit was lowered to 60 km/h due to heavy traffic and high frequency of accidents.

 As the final Red River crossing in the greater Hanoi area (the next crossing being Yên Lệnh Bridge, 60 km away), combined with this bridge is one of the only connections from Hanoi to northeast provinces (Thái Nguyên, Bắc Giang, Lạng Sơn, and the Chinese border), as well as to the city of Hải Phòng and its ports, and the heavily visited city of Hạ Long, this bridge suffers from very heavy traffic and frequent accidents.
 According to data from Hanoi's Department of Transportation (HNDoT), as of October 2022, the bridge currently carries 124,000 vehicles per day, around 5.5 times its designed capacity.

 Central Hanoi

-After traversing the Red River, Ringway 3 splits into two portion: A elevated portion, which is designed to freeway/Interstate Highway standard, designed to handle traffic between expressways; and an at-grade portion, which served as a major arterial road, connecting heavily populated area of Hoàng Mai, Thanh Xuân, Cầu Giấy and North Từ Liêm districts.
+After traversing the Red River, Ringway 3 splits into two portion: An elevated portion, which is designed to freeway/Interstate Highway standard, designed to handle traffic between expressways; and an at-grade portion, which served as a major arterial road, connecting heavily populated area of Hoàng Mai, Thanh Xuân, Cầu Giấy and North Từ Liêm districts.